skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **Wallets Showing Different Addresses**
 <screenshot and image of different address being displayed>

- **NOTE - Please make sure that the receiving Wallet address entered by you and the one displayed by the Skywallet in the confirmation message is same.
+ **NOTE - Please make sure that the receiving Wallet address entered by you and the one displayed by the Skywallet in the confirmation message are the same.
- If it is not, abort the whole process and stop using both the Skywallet and Desktop Wallet and immediately contact Support by visiting this link - [store.skycoin.net/pages/support](store.skycoin.net/pages/support), or you can send an email detailing the issue to **support@skycoin.zendesk.com**.
+ If it is not the same, abort the whole process and stop using both the Skywallet and immediately contact Support by visiting this link - [store.skycoin.net/pages/support](store.skycoin.net/pages/support).
+Alternatively, you can also send an email detailing the issue to **support@skycoin.zendesk.com**.
  It is imperative you do this as showing different addresses means your Wallets might have been compromised and using the same would lead you to the loss of your Coins.**

+**Step 10** - After you verify both the address you have entered in the Desktop Wallet and the one displayed by the Skywallet in its confirmation message are the same, you can confirm the operation on your Skywallet to send the Coins.

  ## Advanced Send